Hubspot crossed $1B ARR growing >30% and ACCELERATED. Super underrated cloud co

 We kicked off our 5 Interesting Learnings series with “newer” SaaS companies for the most part, and learnings as they IPO’d:

 - 5 Interesting Learnings from PagerDuty, as It IPOs

 - 5 Interesting Learnings from Slack at $700m in ARR

 - 5 Interesting Learnings from Zoom.
 As it IPOs.

 - 5 Interesting Learnings from Bill.com’s IPO

-HubSpot is a great one that IPO’d way back in 2014 🙂 to take a founder-centric deep dive on though.
-Especially as they gear up to cross $1 billion in ARR in 2020.
-Because in many ways, they are doing it the hardest way.
-With a $10k ACV.
-That’s high enough you need to do a lot to support a sale.
+HubSpot is a great one that IPO’d way back in 2014, early in this great SaaS / Cloud cycle.
+In many ways, they got to $1B ARR the hardest way. with a $10k ACV, selling to SMBs, with constant (not increasing) pricing and ACV. $10k is a tough place.
+It’s high enough you need to do a lot to support a sale, and the customers expect a lot.
 But not so high you can afford a fancy traditional sales team.
 Many see this price point as not scaleable.
 But HubSpot proves otherwise.

 5. 40% of their revenue comes from partners and the channel.
-Those of you who have followed HubSpot know this, but it will a surprise to many.
+Those of you who have followed HubSpot know this, but it will be a surprise to many.
 Like Atlassian, Hubspot gets significant revenues from partners that deploy their products to the end customers.
 In essence, both HubSpot and Atlassian outsource their sales forces in large part to their partners (who then charge for services on top of that).
 This is less common in SaaS.
 But it certainly can work when it fits the customers’ needs.
 Both Hubspot and Atlassian have large salesforces, no matter what their collateral says.
 It is just, a lot of those folks aren’t on their own payroll.

-Congrats to Brian, Dharmesh and Team HubSpot on coming up to $1,000,000,000 in ARR.
-And doing it in many ways, the hard way.
+Congrats to Brian, Dharmesh, and Team HubSpot on crossing $1,000,000,000 in ARR.
+And doing it, in many ways, the hard way.